skerkour/cloudflare-for-speed-and-security/cloudflarebook.com/README.md

 ## Deploy in your Cloudflare account

-You need 2 domains, let's say `phoenix.com` and `phoenix.blog` already setup on Cloudflare.
+You need 1 domain, let's say `exampleblog.com` already setup on Cloudflare.

 Make sure that you have Node.js installed (see `.devcontainer/Dockerfile` for and example of setup).